rackerlabs/docs-developer-blog/_posts/2019-03-26-web-proxy-server-and-deployment.md

 *Image source*: [https://jagvindernetwokingvideos.blogspot.com/2013/07/proxy-server-installation-video-4.html](https://jagvindernetwokingvideos.blogspot.com/2013/07/proxy-server-installation-video-4.html)

 As shown in the preceding image, you can install a web proxy server between the switch and the router.
-Following are a few available web proxy servers:
+The following web proxy servers are a few of the ones that are available :

 - FreeProxy
-- Wingate
+- Wingate&reg;
 - UltraSurf
-- Apache HttpServer
+- Apache&reg; HttpServer
 - Freegaree
-- Anonymizer
+- Anonymizer&reg;
 - Provoxy
-- HAProxy
+- HAProxy&reg;
 - SquidProxy

 ### Proxy server installation prerequisites

 Before you install web proxy server software, ensure that the server has two network interface cards (NICs).
-One NIC should connect to an internal switch and the other NIC should connect to the router that is connected to the Internet.
+One NIC should connect to an internal switch, and the other NIC should connect to the router that connects to the Internet.

 ### Download, install, and deploy a Wingate proxy server